abevol/KingdomMod/Readme.md

 ### Details

 * Some functions seriously affect the game balance, and it is strongly not recommended for ordinary players to use this mod.
-* Automatically set the money bag limit to 1000 when the game starts.

 ### Hotkeys